 “I turned my anger into action, and now I am on a mission with The NewsGuild to fight for pay equity.”

-— Melanie Burney, education reporter, Philadelphia Inquirer
+— Melanie Burney, Education Reporter, Philadelphia Inquirer

-NewsGuild members at the Philadelphia Inquirer have narrowed a gender-based pay gap considerably since the Guild’s first pay study in 2016.
+NewsGuild members at the Philadelphia Inquirer have narrowed a gender-based pay gap considerably over the years since the Guild’s first pay study in 2016.
 During bargaining, the union highlighted inequities for women and people of color and proposed individual pay adjustments to address the disparities, an examination of recruitment practices and re-establishment of a Diversity Committee.

 The Wall Street Journal